baibizhe/semi_cell/README.md

 pip install -r requirements.txt
 ```

->Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...

-## Dataset
+## Dataset TODO

 - A link to download the data (if publicly available)
 - A description of how to prepare the data (e.g., folder structures)

-## Preprocessing
+## Preprocessing TODO

 A brief description of the preprocessing method

 - cropping
 - intensity normalization
 - resampling

 Running the data preprocessing code: